Create a datastore

 -

 If you select Custom export policy under the advanced options, run the discovery in vCenter for all objects.
-It’s recommended that you do not use this option.
+It’s recommended that you don't use this option.

 In the advanced options, the Asymmetric toggle button is visible only if performance or capacity is selected in the platform drop-down.